Create a good first impression with clients as a freelance

 Before to meet:

-If the meeting has been set a while in advance, send a short message to the client to confirm / double-check it’s still happening and let them know you are looking forward to meet them.
+If the meeting has been set a while in advance, send a short message to the client to confirm/double-check it’s still happening and let them know you are looking forward to meeting them.
 Doing this makes you appear serious and assures you not to lose your time in case the meeting has to be postponed.

 Meeting in the client office: